rorywalsh/cabbage_v1_old/Docs/button.md

 **widgetarray("chan", number)** Creates an number of widgets in a single pass.
 See [Widget arrays](./widget_arrays.md)

 **popuptext("text")** Displays a popup text box when a user hovers over the widget.

+**active(val)** Will deactivate a control if 0 is passed.
+Controls which are deactivate can still be updated from Csound.
 <!--(End of identifiers)/-->

 ![](images/smallLogo.PNG)